You long to come home to a haven.

 I’ve enjoyed reading books and writing since I was in kindergarten, so I majored in journalism in college.
 When I graduated, I worked as a magazine writer and newspaper editor for a decade before becoming a blogger.

-After blogging for ten years, I’ve been thrilled to write ten devotional books for women, teens, and girls with Barbour Publishing.
-I’m honored to be represented by Barbara Roose with Books & Such Literary Agency.
+After blogging for thirteen years, I’ve been thrilled to write twelve devotional books for women, teens, and girls with Barbour Publishing.
+I’m honored to be represented by Barbara Roose with Books & Such Literary Management:

 I still appreciate blogging, though, and especially adore my email subscribers.
-When you sign up for my subscriber community, I’ll email you quick, encouraging messages once a week that will help you navigate the messiness of life … and your home.
-(Admit it … every home gets messy!)
+When you sign up for my subscriber community, I’ll email you quick, encouraging messages once a week that will help you transform your home into a haven.

 What email subscribers are saying …